JD2112/olinkWrapper/README.md

 This Shiny app provides a user-friendly interface for performing quick analysis of Olink data using [OlinkAnalyze package](https://github.com/Olink-Proteomics/OlinkRPackage).
 It allows for data upload, parameter customization, visualization of results, and exporting of analysis outputs.

 ## Data Upload and Merging

+NOTE:
+- needs to change the separator from `;` to `,`.
+- should not be any space in the column name.
+- should not any special character or Swedish characters (Ö,Ä,Å) in the column name.

 In the sidebar, you'll find three file upload buttons:
   - Upload NPX Data (CSV) - needs to have **SampleID** column
   - Upload Key File (CSV) - needs to have **SampleID** and **SUBJID** columns
   - Upload Variables File (CSV) - needs to have **SUBJID** columns

 ## How to run locally

+### Using R
 ```
 R # laod R >= 4.3.1
 library(shiny)
 shiny::runApp("app.R")
 ```

+### Using Docker
+`docker run --rm -p 3838:3838 jd21/shinyolink:v1.2.1`

 ### Online webserver